-- A $20,000 stipend during the residency year (Program Year 1) to participants not employed by a school system or charter management organization.
+- A stipend of at least $20,000 during the residency year (Program Year 1) to participants not employed by their school system or charter management organization.

 - Books and materials for the two years that participants are enrolled in the JHU master’s degree program.

 - Coverage of the cost for room and board during the first summer of the program (Summer A).
 After that, housing is the responsibility of the participant (that is, during the residency year and beyond).